Refine by health condition

 TiPS - UPMC Children's Pine Center

-Timothy Peters-Strickland is a Psychiatrist in Norristown, Pennsylvania.
-Dr. Peters-Strickland is highly rated in 1 condition, according to our data.
-His top areas of expertise are Schizophrenia, Schizoaffective Disorder, and Bipolar Disorder (BPD).
+Vishwajit Nimgaonkar is a Psychiatrist in Pittsburgh, Pennsylvania.
+Dr. Nimgaonkar is highly rated in 1 condition, according to our data.
+His top areas of expertise are Schizophrenia, Bipolar Disorder (BPD), Autism Spectrum Disorder, and 15q11.2 Microdeletion.

-James Waxmonsky is a Psychiatrist in Hershey, Pennsylvania.
-Dr. Waxmonsky is highly rated in 1 condition, according to our data.
-His top areas of expertise are Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorder, and Major Depression.
+Rasim Diler is a Child and Adolescent Psychiatrist and a Psychiatrist in New Castle, Pennsylvania.
+Dr. Diler is highly rated in 1 condition, according to our data.
+His top areas of expertise are Bipolar Disorder (BPD), Attention Deficit Hyperactivity Disorder (ADHD), Asperger's Syndrome, and Major Depression.

 University Of Pittsburgh Physicians